alibeniaminali/Frogger-Game/README.md

 - Sound on! 🔉
 #### To win ✔️ :
 - The object of the game is simply to navigate the little frog across the road, swim across the canal and get to the lily pad on the other side of the game board.
-- To make things more challenging there are numerous moving obstacles that the frog must avoid to reach his destination.
+- To make things more challenging there are numerous moving obstacles that the frog must avoid to reach its destination.
 #### To lose ☠️ :
-- The frog must avoid the traffic 🚙 , swim across the canal and be cautious of unfriendly fish 🐟 !
+- The frog must avoid the traffic 🚙, swim across the canal and be cautious of unfriendly fish 🐟 !
 ### To play again
 - Once the win/lose condition has been met, the "Try Again!" button must be pressed to play again.